Health insurance is often one of the first things you think about when moving to a new country. Costa Rica is no different.

 If you need surgery, you may need to wait many months as well.

-Although you are diagnosed with cancer that was very aggressive and required immediate treatment, you may need to wait many months to get all the scans and treatment you, which is not an option.
+Although you are diagnosed with cancer that was very aggressive and required immediate treatment, you may need to wait many months to get all the scans and treatment, which is not an option.
 In the end, you still have to pay for everything out of pocket.

 Slow Service

-While the health care system in Costa Rica is good and some Texas doctors even say that it’s better than the US, the major problem comes from the slow service.
+While the health care system in Costa Rica is good and some US doctors even say that it’s better than the US, the major problem comes from the slow service.

 You shouldn’t expect everything to be on time and on schedule.
 Instead, you should adjust your mind, relax, and wait for your queue.